-Audio students use a professional equipped recording studio and our radio students use a radio control room that includes space for two guests and video cameras that allow radio shows to be streammed online or on our local cable system
+Audio students use a professional equipped recording studio and our radio students use a radio control room that includes space for two guests and video cameras that allow radio shows to be streamed online or on our local cable system.

-Film and telvision students use the latest equipment such as Canon C100, C300, C500, and C700 cameras, portable lighting systems, well equipped television studio, dollies, jibs and Steadicams.
+Film and television students use the latest equipment such as Canon C100, C300, C500, and C700 cameras, portable lighting systems, well equipped television studio, dollies, jibs and Steadicams.

 Students edit the video and film projects on non‐linear editing systems.
-Our building includes over 60 computers equipped with Premier Pro and the entire Adobe creative package of software.
+Our building includes over 60 computers equipped with Premiere Pro and the entire Adobe creative package of software.